sporto/sporto.github.com/source/_posts/2013-06-24-nested-recursive-directives-in-angular.markdown

 	})
 ```

 This looks a lot like the __collection__ directive, except for the link function.
-I will explain what is happening here, but before that let me tell you about my first approach for trying to do this.
+I will explain what is happening here, but before that, let me tell you about my first approach for trying to do this.

 The first thing I tried is to simply add the __collection__ directive inside the template: